 Fig. 4.
-The transmission power scheduling problem.
+Transmission power scheduling problem.
 It is a longstanding open question, which we solve optimally.
 Tasks are allowed to have arbitrary arrival times, arbitrary deadlines and arbitrary data sizes.
 The time-varying fading factor h is allowed to be arbitrary.
 The goal is to determine a transmission power schedule such that the transmission energy consumption is minimized.
-In this example, there are 4 tasks and 6 fading changes, and 13 epochs in blue.
+In this example, there are four tasks and six fading changes, and 13 epochs in blue.